lukas-judith/non-stationary-dynamical-systems-benchmarks/README.md

-# Non-Stationary Dynamical Systems Benchmarks
+# Generation of Non-Stationary Dynamical Systems

 This code was created for my master's thesis project at Heidelberg University, in the [group of Prof. Daniel Durstewitz](https://durstewitzlab.github.io).
 The focus of my thesis is the reconstruction of dynamical systems with non-stationary parameters from time series data, using recurrent neural networks.
-The code provided can be used to generate different benchmark systems to assess the performance of such models.
+The code provided can be used to generate different benchmark systems to assess the performance of such models. *Note: this repository does not include code for the architecture I developed during the thesis project, this is only available in the group's internal repository.*

 **How to use the code:**